How to Prepare Your Toddler for Baby’s Arrival

 When that “it’s time!” moment finally arrives, remember that you’ll not only be welcoming a child, but also separating from your toddler for possibly the longest time in his whole life.
 This is where it becomes important to see things from your toddler’s perspective, says Laura Markham, MD, clinical psychologist and author of the book Peaceful Parent, Happy Siblings: How to Stop the Fighting and Raise Friends for Life.
 “You’re excited and fulfilled by the birth of your second child, but your toddler has no real reason to be thrilled about a sibling,” she says.
 “Newborn babies are very underwhelming for a toddler; they can’t talk, they can’t play, so why would a toddler be excited about a baby, especially now that they’re vying for your time and attention?”

 • Give your toddler an enthusiastic greeting.
 Markham suggests being ready for your toddler’s visit to the hospital.
 Have the baby either in the bassinet, or held by anyone other than you.
 When your toddler comes into the room for the first time, give him an enthusiastic greeting and express how very much you’ve missed him.
 After all, you’ve been away from home for an extended period of time, which probably feels like forever to your toddler.
 After you make him feel like he’s the one thing you’ve been waiting for, you can introduce him to the baby.
-Try saying, ‘look, here’s your baby brother or sister,’ and start using baby’s name early on to start giving baby its own personality.
+Try saying, ‘look, here’s your baby brother or sister,’ and start using baby’s name early on to start giving baby their own personality.

 • Present your toddler with a gift “from the baby.”
 Consider bringing along a small, wrapped gift for your toddler to open in the hospital.
 Whether or not you want to say it’s from baby is up to you.
 Some toddlers will logically know that it’s not, others won’t, and most won’t care either way.
 As Markham says, “I’ve never seen a toddler refuse a gift.”
 This is a great way to show your child that he’s important.
 And—bonus—it’s also a great way to keep him happy and entertained while visiting.